 Founder's Mentality Blog

 We’ve talked to roughly 800 companies about the Founder’s Mentality® and micro-battles.
 We’ve also been involved in hundreds of micro-battles ourselves.
 Patterns emerge.
 We’ve used these blogs to discuss those patterns in detail.
 Now we want to step back and give you our latest views on how the journey of micro-battles will transform your organization over time.
 As you embed micro-battles into your ways of working, you’ll begin to challenge your operating model.
 This will occur in a series of steps, based on four big themes.
-View this blog as a teaser—it’s going to be short, but we’ll delve more deeply into these themes in our next release.

 The micro-battles journey consists of your point of departure, your point of arrival and the journey to get there.
 It’s simple, but let’s briefly reacquaint ourselves with each part.